RobertBurrellDonkin/library-management-system/README.md

 # Additional Features and Optimizations

 ## Caching Books

-* Maintaining even a simple cache of limited size imposes costs, especially when concurrency is considered.
-It is hard to know in advance whether caching would be worth the costs.
+Any cache has costs.
+Without a detailed understanding of the traffic, it is hard to know in advance whether caching would be worth the costs.
+Using dependency injection and following a write through cache pattern implementing a uniform interface allows caching to be added and remove by configuration changes.
-    * In the spirit of a Lean Proof of Concept, let's go ahead and add a cache but take advantage of dependency injection and a uniform interface to allow use to reconfigure easily without the cache.
-    * This is the sort of circumstances well suited to spring profiles but time was against me.
+This approach would be well suited to spring profiles but time was against me.

-    * A natural pattern in these circumstances would be a write through cache.
-* Searching by Author is likely to be slow, perhaps too slow for large libraries.
+Searching by Author is likely to be slow, perhaps too slow for large libraries but would require a lot of assumptions to be made before it could be done well.
+The requirement talk about frequently accessed books.
+So the search problem is likely out of scope.

-    * Adding a search cache would be reasonable but the spec talks in terms of frequently accessed books and effectively caching search results requires quite a lot of knowledge around how search happens in production.
-Better to leave that problem will later.
-* Let's assume that it's acceptable to
+Let's assume that it's acceptable to
     * cache a limited (but configurable) number of books by ISBN,
     * evicted least recently used books to make space, and
     * invalidate on write by evicting.

-* This leads to a simple design which is good enough for an initial delivery until good data is available from production.
+This leads naturally to a simple design based on a LRUCache.

 ## Basic Rate Limits

-* The API endpoints could be indirectly rate limited by throttling at the service layer
-    * This could be done elegantly by implementing the uniform interface, or by AOP.
-    * Adding a rate limit after the cache would protect the service whilst allowing the cache to do the heavy lifting under load.
+The API endpoints could be indirectly rate limited by throttling at the service layer.
+Perhaps by AOP or by create a new implementation of the service interface.
+Adding a rate limit behind the cache would protect the service whilst allowing the cache to do the heavy lifting under load.

+The spec reads like it has in mind something more direct.

-* Let's assume that the requirement is to limit the total rate in the HTTP layer.
-    * The natural design would be to use a filter into the HTTP chain.
-    * Let's opt for a HandlerInterceptors for the end points until /api/books
+Let's assume that the requirement is to limit the total rate in the HTTP layer.
+The natural design would be to use a filter into the HTTP chain.
+Let's opt for a `HandlerInterceptor`.

-* There are various ways that a rate might be counted.
-    * In billing scenarios, hits per second are common.
-    * Let's assume that it is the number of concurrent requests in flight that should be limited.
-        * This protects the microservice but is more friendly to clients.
+There are several reasonable ways that a rate might be counted.
+For example, in billing scenarios, hits per second may be appropriate.
+Let's assume that it is the number of concurrent requests in flight that should be limited.
+This protects the microservice but is more friendly to clients than a per second limiter.

-* There are many approaches to implementing the count.
+There are many reasonable approaches to implementing the count.
 I have opted for a Semaphore since the code is simply and could easily be varied to be more friendly to burstable loads by allowing efficient blocking for a short period whilst waiting for a request to complete.

-* This is a basic design.
+This is a basic design.
 A long-lived microservice might need to consider leaks more deeply as well as ways to reset the count, whether automatically or manually.

 ## Simple JWT Authentication